Web3Auth/web3auth-docs/src/pages/guides/torus-solana-wallet-intergration.md

 ```

 In above code snippet, we are creating an instance of solana-embed and then initializing it with `testing` enviroment which uses `solana testnet`.
-We can pass other configuration options while initializing for customizing torus wallet interface.
+We can pass other configuration options while initializing for customizing the wallet interface.
 You can refer to solana-embed [api-reference](https://docs.tor.us/solana-wallet/api-reference/class) to know more on that.

 ## Trigger user login

-Simply call torus.login to trigger user login wherever it makes sense in your application lifecycle
+Simply call `torus.login()` to trigger user login wherever it makes sense in your application lifecycle

 Calling login without any parameter will open a modal for user to select all supported logins.

 After successfull login, it will return array of public key.
 The first element of the array is the current wallet public key

 ```typescript